Eleanor Holmes Norton: Career before Congress

-President Jimmy Carter appointed Holmes Norton as the chair of the EEOC in 1977; she became the first female head of the agency.
+President Jimmy Carter appointed Norton as the chair of the EEOC in 1977; she became the first female head of the agency.
 Norton released the EEOC's first set of regulations outlining what constituted sexual harassment and declaring that sexual harassment was indeed a form of sexual discrimination that violated federal civil rights laws.

 She has also served as a senior fellow of the Urban Institute.
 Norton became a professor at Georgetown University Law Center in 1982.
 During this time, she was a vocal anti-apartheid activist in the U.S., and was a part of the Free South Africa Movement.

 In 1990, Norton, along with 15 other African American women and one man, formed African-American Women for Reproductive Freedom.

 She contributed the piece "Notes of a Feminist Long Distance Runner" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

 She received a Foremother Award for her lifetime of accomplishments from the National Research Center for Women & Families in 2011.